zalando-nakadi/nakadi-manual/docs/api-spec-generated/definitions.md

 <a name="eventtypestatistics"></a>
 ### EventTypeStatistics
 Operational statistics for an EventType.
-This data is generated by Nakadi based on the runtime and might be used to guide changes in internal parameters.
+This data MUST be provided by users on Event Type creation.

 |Name|Description|Schema|